c00lrabbit/c00lrabbit/README.md

 I'm passionate about cybersecurity with a focus on ethical hacking, penetration testing, and proactive threat management.
 I enjoy exploring cutting-edge security technologies and implementing robust defenses to safeguard systems.

-- 🌍 Ranked #646 Globally in Hack The Box
+- 🌍 Ranked #622 Globally in Hack The Box
 - 🏆 Active in "Hacker" Rank on Hack The Box
+- 🏆 PJPT from TCM
 - 🌱 Currently mastering advanced techniques in Threat Hunting
 - 👯 Seeking collaborations on open-source security projects
 - 🤔 Looking to enhance my skills in advanced pentesting techniques